 For a pocket-friendly deal, the 690 should be your #1 choice.
 It comes with a 1-year limited warranty.
 Amazon also allows returns within 30 days after purchase.
 Nevertheless, this might vary based on the retailer.
 Even though it lacks some whistles, such as the more efficient advanced filtration system & brush roll, the device can provide an admirable cleansing experience at a lower price.

 The Roomba 890 is pricier due to its more cutting-edge features.
 It also has a year’s warranty, and Amazon allows a 30-day return period depending on the seller.
-Nevertheless, the difference in performance between it and the 690 does not differ with a huge margin.
+Nevertheless, the difference in performance between it and the 690 does not differ by a huge margin.
 Which robot vacuum do you prefer?
 Which one do you think is more versatile?
 Share your views by leaving comments below.